Fully Automated Left Atrium Segmentation from Anatomical Cine Long-axis MRI Sequences using Deep Convolutional Neural Network with Unscented Kalman Filter: Discussion

 In this study, we proposed and validated a fully automated segmentation approach to delineate left atrium from MRI sequences using deep convolutional neural networks and Bayesian filtering.
 Previous automated left atrial segmentation method attempted to delineate the chamber from a single time point in the cardiac phase using static images \citep{hunold2003radiation,ordas2007statistical,ecabert2008automatic, ecabert2011segmentation,zhu2012automatic, mortazi2017cardiacnet, pop2019statistical}.
 The proposed study relied on 2-chamber, 3-chamber and 4-chamber 2D MRI sequences, which may or may not be orthogonal to each other.
 These long-axis sequences do not form a 3D MRI dataset, as in the case of STACOM MICCAI 2018 challenge \citet{pop2019statistical}, however, offer a series of images to assess the temporal characteristics of the left atrium over the cardiac cycle.
 To the best of authors' knowledge, this is the first study to propose a fully automated approach to delineate left atrium over the entire cardiac cycle that could serve as the basis for the functional assessment of the chamber.

 The intent of \emph{Classnet-A} is to automatically identify the 2-chamber, 3-chamber and 4-chamber views using image pixel information only.
 The experimental analysis showed that the \emph{Classnet-A} achieved perfect classification performance without a single misclassification when trained with images from 80 patients.
 The results presented in Tables \ref{tab8}, \ref{tab9}, and \ref{tab10} show that the application of \emph{Classnet-A} led to an improvement on segmentation accuracy measured in terms of Dice score in seven cases, slight reduction ($<1\%$) or similar performance in four cases, and a more considerable reduction in one case for Train 60 and Train 80 scenarios where the algorithm yielded a perfect classification as indicated in Table \ref{tab7}.
+The impact of \textit{Classnet-A} on the overall performance becomes unpredictable with smaller training sets such as \textit{Train 20} scenario where \textit{Classnet-A} led to inaccurate classifications in addition to the varying performances of the corresponding U-Net algorithms.
+Although the U-Net with \textit{Classnet-A} led to improved performance over the U-Net without \textit{Classnet-A} for \textit{Train 20} scenario for 4-chamber sequences as reported in Table \ref{tab10}, no similar improvements were observed for 2 and 3 chamber sequences as reported in tables \ref{tab8} and \ref{tab9}.
+Future studies will explore the performance of neural networks with smaller training sets.

 The intent of \emph{Classnet-B} is to detect images that will lead to less accurate left atrial segmentation by U-net, and therefore, the training phase of \emph{Classnet-B} utilized the ground truth data from the training set.
 Upon trained, the \emph{Classnet-B} neural net parameters were no longer updated and none of the ground truth delineations from the test set was utilized in the process.